Ryo-Miyamo/ANNOVAR-CostumDB-AlleleFrequency/README.md

 4. Update the Paths Configuration and specify the column name for ToMMo AF that will appear in the ANNOVAR result file.

-5. Run the conversion script (ToMMoVCFtoAnnovarDB_main.sh)
+5. Run the main conversion script (ToMMoVCFtoAnnovarDB_main.sh).

 ### Note